buildbot/buildbot/master/docs/relnotes/index.rst

   :class:`~IRenderable` object that will render to a list of builder names.
 - The :py:class:`~buildbot.www.ldapuserinfo.LdapUserInfo` now uses the
   python3-ldap successor ldap3 (:issue:`3530`).
-- added support for static suppressions parameter for shell commands
+- Added support for static suppressions parameter for shell commands.

 Buildbot ``0.9.10`` ( ``2017-08-03`` )